vpal/s3fastls/README.md

 # s3fastls

-s3fastls is a command-line tool for recursively listing Amazon S3 buckets in a highly concurrent manner.
+s3fastls is a command-line tool and Go library for recursively listing Amazon S3 buckets in a highly concurrent manner.
 It uses "/" as a delimiter to simulate directory traversal, starting a new S3 ListObjectsV2 pager for each discovered prefix (e.g., `a/`, then `a/b/`, then `a/b/c/`, etc.), enabling fast and deep exploration of S3 bucket hierarchies.

 ## Features
 - **Recursive and concurrent listing**: Spawns a new listing goroutine for each discovered prefix, allowing for fast traversal of large and deeply nested S3 buckets.